CERTIFICATE OF ORIGIN GUIDE

 Prepare Your Documents

-Gather your commercial invoice, packing list, and — for preferential COs — a manufacturer’s affidavit or declaration of origin.
+Gather your commercial invoice, packing list, and — for preferential COOs — a manufacturer’s affidavit or declaration of origin.

 02

-Fill out the CO form with accurate details: goods description, HS code, quantity, value, and destination country.
+Fill out the COO form with accurate details: goods description, HS code, quantity, value, and destination country.

 03